 Biodiversity Net Gain

 The Biodiversity Net Gain (BNG) principle is aimed at ensuring that any development that impacts the environment will eventually have a net positive effect.
 Once passed into law with the new Environment Bill, biodiversity net gain will be an essential part of any new development that impacts the environment.

 It is wise to get plans in place early in the development lifecycle – the earlier a plan is in place for biodiversity net gain, the more it will become a natural part of the development.

-JPR Environmental can help developers once plans are in place with the following services:
+We can help developers once plans are in place with the following services:

 Site clearance, particularly where there are sensitivities due to protected species

 We are experienced at working with ecologists and landscape architects with the aim of accurately interpreting plans and designs and making them a reality on the ground.
 Our staff have many years of experience working with protected species and the company has a wide variety of plant and equipment that is both efficient but has minimal impact on the environment.

 Planning policy will require the achievement of an increase in biodiversity as measured using a biodiversity metric such as Natural England’s Biodiversity Metric.
 This metric is used to assess the baseline biodiversity unit value of a site, and then to calculate the predicted unit value of the developed site based on the proposed plans.
 It allows different on-site and offsite compensation scenarios to be modelled and the creation and long-term management costs to be compared.